Motagua River: Water Quality

-Much like Lake Amatitlán, the river is highly polluted with untreated sewage, industrial waste, tons of sediment (garbage) and blackwater from Guatemala City.
-It is "considered the world’s most polluted river" and accounts for about 2 percent of the total emissions of plastic into the world’s oceans.
-As such, The Ocean Cleanup chose it as the test site for its experimental "Interceptor Trashfence," which attempts to filter out solid pollutants as they flow downriver.
+The river is highly polluted with untreated sewage, industrial waste, tons of sediment (garbage) and blackwater from Guatemala City carried by the Río Las Vacas tributary.
+It is one of the world's most polluted rivers and accounts for about two percent of plastic emissions into the world's oceans.
+Those living along the river also contribute to the pollution, as each person disposes, on average, 1.15 pounds of waste each day.